-The kind of problems noted in the previous section with bugs, misconfigured Docker images, and attacks on MSPs—i.e., provider-side security issues—can be managed through proper visibility and control over containerized workloads.
+The kind of problems noted in the previous section with bugs, misconfigured Docker images and attacks on MSPs—i.e., provider-side security issues—can be managed through proper visibility and control over containerized workloads.

-Pre-runtime protections that scan both the host and ensure that it and the container image are infection-free are important, but they are not enough on their own.
-They can’t protect the container against attacks once in use and don’t offer the ability for SOC teams to threat hunt or provide an incident response.
+Pre-runtime protections that scan both the host and ensure that it and the container image are infection-free are essential, but they are not enough on their own.
+They can’t protect the container against attacks once in use and don’t offer the ability for SOC teams to threat hunt or provide incident response.

 Choosing a Workload Protection Solution

 For a better cloud security solution, consider an Application Control Engine, which removes the need for “Allow-Lists” (aka “Whitelists”) and protects cloud-native workloads with advanced “lockdown” capabilities.
 This guarantees the immutable state of containerized workloads, protecting them against unauthorized installation and subsequent abuse of legitimate tools like Weave Scope.